timb-103/saas-starter-stack/README.md

 #### Code 👨‍💻
 - [Nuxt](https://nuxt.com) - The intuitive Vue framework.
+- [Next.js](https://nextjs.org) - The React Framework for the Web
+- [Remix](https://remix.run/) - Focused on web standards and modern web app UX

 #### Boilerplate Starter Kits
 - [ShipFast](https://shipfa.st/) - NextJS boilerplate with all you need to build your SaaS.